untidy-hair/service_object/README.md

 # ServiceObject

-ServiceObject provides conventions and utilities to Service objects in your Rails application.
+Opinionated conventions and utilities to service objects/service layers in your Rails application.

 Not only does it let you code complicated business logic easier, but it also helps you